yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/performance-troubleshooting.md

 ## Files on a YugabyteDB cluster

-Learing about the default locations of files on a YugabyteDB cluster can help with troubleshooting the cluster performance issues.
+Learning about the default locations of files on a YugabyteDB cluster can help with troubleshooting the cluster performance issues.

 Note that the following locations are applicable to clusters installed via YugabyteDB Anywhere.